Sidebar Site Navigation

 The student will learn to use the voice in service of a great artistic tradition, toward promotion of community, and to use vocal music as a vehicle for expression and communication.
 In the classroom, gleaned knowledge will educate young singers and promote satisfying choral and soloistic opportunities.
 Student colleagues will be supportive of each other in their vocal pursuits, recognizing that each instrument and experience is unique.
 Healthy competition through state and regional competitions will help measure their talents and expose them to their peers within the region.

-The UW vocal education will provide performance opportunities through studio classes, joint and solo recitals, Convocation performances, choral ensembles, staged operas and musical theatre productions, and scenes programs.
+The UW vocal education will provide performance opportunities through studio classes, joint and solo recitals, Convocation performances, choral ensembles, staged, full-length operas, scenes programs, and Opera in a Gym.
 Additionally, the student will enjoy exposure to established vocal talent in the form of master teachers and internationally recognized performers brought to campus for recitals and master classes.

 Support is available for Vocal Arts students through ample scholarship opportunities.